redbadger/awesome-badger/davidlaban/bazel-impressions/README.md

 I wonder how something like bazel would interact with a compiler that holds its own query cache in memory.
 If it wanted to be hermetically sealed, it would need to throw away any speed-up gained by a compiler in this daemon mode.
 It sounds like it can still do useful things with on-disk incremental compilation caches if it knows about them (although in non-sandboxed mode, they mention that the typescript compiler will get confused by any incremental compilation cache files that are left lying around).

+[edit: I did a bit of digging, and found that bazel does have a concept of [persistent workers](https://docs.bazel.build/versions/main/persistent-workers.html), and uses them by default where it makes sense.]

 <!-- TODO: discuss the tricks that pnpm/parcel2 do, that might/might not work with bazel? -->

 <!-- TODO: look into distributed build cache.
 Could you abuse github-releases || ghcr.io for cached build artifacts like cargo-quickinstall/homebrew do? -->

 ## Conclusions

 Bazel is definitely an improvement over the `make`-style systems that it replaces.
 As you dig deeper into language-specific integrations, you start to find that `bazel` is able to wrap `make`-style compilation behavior really well, and has useful opinions about what `make test` should do.
-It also has reasonable tooling for converting language-specific build files into BUILD dependency rules.
-At the end of the day, it is closely wedded to the `make` model of compilation, and I am not expecting it to integrate with all of the clever tricks that these language tools use to make incremental recompilation fast.
-Maybe this is an okay trade-off if you want to use a distributed build cache, and have jenkins builds that are fast and that you can trust.
+It also has reasonable tooling for converting language-specific build files into BUILD dependency rules. [edit: after reading about persistent workers, this bit of the conclusion might not be valid ~At the end of the day, it is closely wedded to the make model of compilation, and I am not expecting it to integrate with all of the clever tricks that these language tools use to make incremental recompilation fast.
+Maybe this is an okay trade-off if you want to use a distributed build cache, and have Jenkins builds that are fast and that you can trust.~ ]

 Also, build systems are hard.